pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 Routine: Follow the CORES progression:

-Who is involved, their identity, background, and role?
+Who this is, their identity, background, and role?

 Why this matters, the motivation, value, and driving forces?

-How it works, the methods, steps, processes, strategy, and approach?
+How this works, the methods, steps, processes, strategy, and approach?

-What it does, the results, outcomes, findings, decisions, milestones, status, and deliverables?
+What this does, the results, outcomes, findings, decisions, milestones, status, and deliverables?

-Which it has remaining, the tasks, resources, constraints, criteria, blockers, relationships, questions, and unknowns?
+Which this has remaining, the tasks, resources, constraints, criteria, blockers, relationships, questions, and unknowns?

 ***